69

 • 4

 Just make sure it really is "urgent", and that "urgent" things don't happen three times a day.
 Or you're going to make not-friends.
-Mar 9, 2017 at 10:16
+Commented Mar 9, 2017 at 10:16

 • 1

 I've worked for managers who basically never read their email unless you talk to them and say "I sent you an email".
 Then you watch them go through a hundred unread emails until they find yours (which you sent a few hours ago).
 Admittedly, those companies have communication problems, but each person is different.
-Mar 9, 2017 at 18:14
+Commented Mar 9, 2017 at 18:14

 7